 2. Titrate the content of the Erlenmeyer flask with the sodium thiosulfate solution.
 When the liquid turns pale yellow, add ten drops of the starch solution and keep titrating until the solution becomes colorless.
-Record the titration volume V_2 .
+Record the titration volume, V_2 .

-3. Repeat the procedure (steps 1-2) as needed.
+3. Repeat the procedure (steps 1-2).
+The analysis should be done in triplicates.